laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 ## Challenging the like-to-like hypothesis

-{{< figure src="https://laurentperrinet.github.io/publication/voges-12/featured.jpg" title="[[Voges and LP, 2012]](https://laurentperrinet.github.io/publication/voges-12/)" height="420" >}}

-{{< speaker_note >}}

-To quantitatively understand how connectivity patterns shape network dynamics, we previously showed in simulated neural networks that transitioning from local unspecific to local specific and long-range patchy connectivities can fundamentally alter emergent activity patterns [Voges & LP, 2012].
-This highlights how the detailed organization of horizontal connections plays a crucial role in shaping the dynamics of recurrent neural circuits.
-We will examine this computational aspect further in our review of the evidence challenging strict like-to-like connectivity rules.

-{{< /speaker_note >}}

----

-## Challenging the like-to-like hypothesis

 {{< video src="https://laurentperrinet.github.io/publication/chavane-22/area17_lo_diff_circ_plot.mp4" title="Revisiting Horizontal Connectivity Rules in V1: From like-to-like towards like-to-All [[Chavane, LP and Rankin, 2022]](https://laurentperrinet.github.io/publication/chavane-22/)"  autoplay="yes" repeat="yes" height="420" >}}